Design Notes: Croc Texture

 As a brand synonymous with buttery soft deer nappa, you may be wondering about our first foray into skins of other provenance.
 This is the story of how our beloved Croc leather came to be.
 Spoiler: no crocodiles were harmed in the making of Yu Mei leather goods.

-Last October, Jessie and Adrian made their annual pilgrimage to the Lineapelle Leather Fair in Milan, the Mecca of all trade fairs, to source new and interesting skins.
+In October 2019, Jessie and Adrian made their annual pilgrimage to the Lineapelle Leather Fair in Milan, the Mecca of all trade fairs, to source new and interesting skins.
 From here, they took a train through the picturesque Italian countryside to two boutique tanneries for a first-hand look at how the embossed croc leather from our Spring 20 collection is made.

-Tanning & embossing
+Tanning & Embossing

 The process starts with cowhide that’s tanned to a base colour - in this case, our ruby-red Tamarillo hue.
 Each skin is then individually embossed through a press with custom metal plates from a library of over 3000 patterns.